 Note1.
 ST-FMR spectra for various frequencies

 Figure S1a shows the schematic illustration of the ST-FMR measurement [S1, S2], of which details are discussed in the Method section of the main text.
-Figures S1b-S1d show the ST-FMR spectra of the Co/Ni sample with different Vg’s for various frequencies ranging from 10 to 21 GHz, which were measured while sweeping magnetic fields along the z-direction.
+Figures S1b-S1d show the ST-FMR spectra of the Co/Ni sample with different Vg’s for various frequencies ranging from 10 to 21 GHz, measured while sweeping magnetic fields along the z-direction.

 Figure S1.
 ST-FMR measurement of Co/Ni sample for various frequencies. a, Schematic diagram of the device structure of the ST-FMR measurement set-up. b-d, ST-FMR spectra of the Co/Ni sample for various frequencies ranging from 10 to 21 GHz with sequentially applied gate voltages Vg = 0 V (initial) (b), Vg = +5 V (c), and Vg = -5 V (d).
 The dotted lines are the fitting curves based on Eq.
 (2) of the main text.